carmoran0/Empire-1_6-Continued/README.md

 - UI overhaul -- the vast majority of the UI has been reworked and updated.
 Previously hidden information has been brought to the fore, and tooltips reveal even more!
 - Edicts -- old, unused policies were reworked as three new categories of edicts: Social, Tax, and Military.
 Each edict provices faction-wide bonuses and maluses.
 Each category unlocks as your faction levels up.
 - Reworked Events -- Most of the existing events were reworked to give the player a choice over how they respond
+- New Squad mechanics -- squads cost money to hire, but are now individually customizable.
+You can even add implants, psycasts, and mechs to your units
+- Empire Codex -- a helpful in-game resource to explain the mod's mechanics, similar to the Civilopedia from the Civilization games

 ## Manual Battles!
 Yes, you heard that right.
-Manual battles are back! ...Tentatively!
+Manual battles are back!

-I've fixed a lot of bugs with them, and they seem more stable than before.
-But as a historically fragile feature, I can't gaurantee that they're truly stable.
-We're still finding and stamping out bugs.

-I would like to keep manual battles available, but if their legendary bugginess persists, then I may disable them again.
+Currently, only defense battles can be run manually.
+I have plans to *eventually* implement manual offense battles.
+Have some patience.

 ## Submods and Extensibility
 Along with the refactor comes far greater extensibility.
 Settlement and resource types are defined by XML defs now; basic resources and settlements can be created in XML alone.
 And if you want to get fancy, there is a handy set of extensible abstract classes to use.